 Tailor To Your Taste

-You might like some of these variations.
+You might like some of these variations and substitutes.

 - Substitute other berries.

 - Replace some or all the sugar with mashed banana.

 - Add chocolate chips.
 And sprinkle with cinnamon is you like.

 - Skip the lemon and zest (but it’s sooo good!)

 - Dairy free version